-Like almost every other human entering a pharmacy in the ten last years, I was offered some probiotics when I collected a prescription recently.
-On my walk back to the car I mused about the evidence behind the shop assistants attempted up-sale.
-I reminded myself of the use of probiotics to prevent necrotising enterocolitis, and was starting to think of some other indications.
+Like almost every other human entering a pharmacy in the last ten years, I was offered probiotics when I collected a prescription.
+On my walk back to the car, I mused about the evidence behind the shop assistants’ attempted up-sale.
+I reminded myself of the use of probiotics to prevent necrotising enterocolitis and was starting to think of some other indications.
 Some days later, this review by Hania Szajewska in the Archives of Disease in Childhood popped up; here’s a precis of an excellent paper:

-Probiotics are “live microorganisms that, when administered in adequate amounts, confer a health benefit on that host.”
-The most common strains used therapeutically are the lactobacillus strains L. reamnosus GG (LGG) and L. reuteri DSM 17938 as well as bifidobacterium and saccharomyces.
+Probiotics are live microorganisms that confer a health benefit on that host when administered in adequate amounts.
+The most common strains used therapeutically are the lactobacillus strains L. reamnosus GG (LGG) and L. reuteri DSM 17938 and bifidobacterium and saccharomyces.
 There are also some novel probiotics in development.

-Probiotic preparations differ to standard medications as the dose, viability and even agent (organism) are harder to control.
-There is significant industry influence and, in my opinion, therapeutic development has likely suffered at the expense of populist marketing.
-Research into probiotics is strain specific; with that comes the challenges of extrapolating the findings to any over-the-counter product.
-Specifically, probiotics are not regulated as drugs, hence significant concerns exist with respect to labelling and quality.
+Probiotic preparations differ from standard medications as the dose, viability, and even agent (organism) are harder to control.
+There is significant industry influence, and I believe therapeutic development has likely suffered at the expense of populist marketing.
+Research into probiotics is strain specific; with that comes the challenge of extrapolating the findings to any over-the-counter product.
+Specifically, probiotics are not regulated as drugs; hence significant concerns exist concerning labelling and quality.

-In this paper, Szajewska reviews the evidence for a number of paediatric indications for probiotics.
+In this paper, Szajewska reviews the evidence for many paediatric indications for probiotics.
 I’ve simplified and summarised the findings here;

-Necrotising enterocolitis – Multiple RCTs and a Cochrane review, mostly using L. reuteri DSM 17938 show a reduction in NEC in preterm infants.
+Necrotising enterocolitis – Multiple RCTs and a Cochrane review, mostly using L. reuteri DSM 17938, show reduced NEC in preterm infants.
 Additionally, there was a reduced time to full feeds, reduced admission length and reduced rates of late-onset sepsis.

-Antibiotic associated diarrhoea – Szajewska references her own meta analysis – albeit primarily an adult population – which identified a NNT of 13 for antibiotic associated diarrhoea; the database is predominantly adults.
-Most effective probiotic agents for this indication are saccharomyces boulardii and LGG.
+Antibiotic-associated diarrhoea – Szajewska references her own meta-analysis – albeit primarily an adult population – which identified an NNT of 13 for antibiotic-associated diarrhoea; the database is predominantly adults.
+The most effective probiotic agents for this indication are saccharomyces boulardii and LGG.

-Functional abdominal pain – A meta analysis of LGG for a range of abdominal pain-related functional gastrointestinal disorders (FGDs) showed that LGG was significantly better than placebo in this population, with a NNT = 7.
-Szajewska doesn’t appear to have much faith in these results with respect to FGDs as a whole, but notes that patients with Irritable bowel syndrome showed the most benefit (NNT = 4).
+Functional abdominal pain – A meta-analysis of LGG for a range of abdominal pain-related functional gastrointestinal disorders (FGDs) showed that LGG was significantly better than placebo in this population, with an NNT = 7.
+Szajewska doesn’t appear to have much faith in these results for FGDs but notes that patients with Irritable bowel syndrome showed the most benefit (NNT = 4).

 Acute gastroenteritis – ESPGHAN (the European Society for Paediatric Gastroenterology, Hepatology & Nutrition) recommend consideration of probiotics (LGG > S. boulardii > L. reuteri DSM 17938) for children with acute gastroenteritis, in addition to hydration therapy.

-Nosocomial infection – The review considers a number of nosocomial infections, and briefly mentions the importance of rotavirus immunisation, where available.
-A handful of trials showed that probiotics (LGG) vs placebo had no significant differences for risk of post-admission diarrhoea in children under 2 years old; the results contradict some earlier trials in this area, which showed promise.
+Nosocomial infection – The review considers several nosocomial infections and briefly mentions the importance of rotavirus immunisation, where available.
+A handful of trials showed that probiotics (LGG) vs placebo had no significant differences in risk of post-admission diarrhoea in children under two years old; the results contradict some earlier trials in this area, which showed promise.

 Prevention of allergy – This is controversial – two studies published by opposing peak bodies disagree.
 This includes maternal probiotics to reduce long-term outcomes.

-H.Pylori – May improve eradication rate, but limited evidence in children.
+Helicobacter pylori – May improve the eradication rate, but limited evidence in children.

-IBD – Some evidence for inducing remission of Ulcerative colitis; insufficient evidence in Crohn’s disease.
+Inflammatory bowel disease – Some evidence for inducing remission of ulcerative colitis; insufficient evidence in Crohn’s disease.

 Functional constipation – no evidence of benefit; not recommended via ESPGHAN